 “The CDC will be excited to hear that the internet can apparently cure autism,” said Leila Yoder (by e-chat).
 “But if they diagnosed neurotypicals who write badly, the rates would go right back up again.”

 Autistic people on written versus face-to-face interaction

 “I naturally think in written words rather than spoken ones.
-In a spoken conversation, I have to mentally translate the other person's speech int written words, compose a response, and translate my response into speech.
+In a spoken conversation, I have to mentally translate the other person's speech into written words, compose a response, and translate my response into speech.
 In a written conversation, I don't need to do this.
-Background noise, mumbling, overlapping speech, and other barriers to auditory processing also make spoken conversations more difficult.”
-Leila Yoder, GA
+Background noise, mumbling, overlapping speech, and other barriers to auditory processing also make spoken conversations more difficult.” –Leila Yoder, GA

 • “Aspies don’t actually have Asperger’s Disorder, much less Autism Spectrum Disorder.”
-This is an odd dichotomy given the APA’s argument that Asperger’s Disorder is Autism Spectrum Disorder, and their insistence that they weren’t out to undiagnose people with Asperger’s.
+This is an odd dichotomy given the APA’s argument that Asperger’s Disorder is Autism Spectrum Disorder, and its insistence that it wasn't out to undiagnose people with Asperger’s.

 • Identifying as Aspie is itself diagnostic (of not having Asperger syndrome).
-In the same way that identifying as an autism expert is diagnostic of not being one?
+Those Aspies might wonder whether identifying as an autism expert is diagnostic of not being one.

 • Writing off an organization with no awareness of the level of disability it represents.
 One of the biggest problems with the APA’s approach has been the lack of respect for some of the communities most affected by the DSM-5 changes.
 Of all the factors that eroded my confidence in DSM-5, off-the-cuff public comments by members of the Task Force and Workgroup topped the list by far.